krishsub/svc2svc-multitenant/README.md

  (`partner-tenant.com`) OR, your Azure AD tenant (`my-tenant.com`).
 Given that the Event Hubs namespace RBAC has specifically granted access to the service principal from step 2 above, the only access token which will work is the one from your own tenant (`my-tenant.com`).
+A [sample client application][SamplePartnerRestClient] running in the partner tenant is simulated using a REST client application and illustrates how tokens are acquired and used to call the Event Hub directly.
- 4. A successful send where the access token is requested against your own tenant (`my-tenant.com`) should result in a response like:
+ 4. A successful send where the partner application acquires an access token against your own tenant (`my-tenant.com`) should result in a response like:
  ```
  HTTP/1.1 201 Created
  Transfer-Encoding: chunked